Strong-Foundation/Karabiner-Elements-Remapping/Readme.md

 ### Step 1: Install Karabiner-Elements

 1. Download and install Karabiner-Elements from the [official website](https://karabiner-elements.pqrs.org/).
-2. Follow the installation instructions provided on the site.
+2. Follow the installation prompts provided on the website.

-### Step 2: Import Configuration Files
+### Step 2: Import the Configuration

-1. Open the following URL in your browser to automatically import the configuration into Karabiner-Elements:
+1. Open the following URL in your browser to import the configuration directly into Karabiner-Elements:

    ```
    karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/Strong-Foundation/Karabiner-Elements-Remapping/main/config/windows-keyboard.json
    ```

-2. This will launch Karabiner-Elements and directly import the `windows-keyboard.json` configuration file into your local system.
+2. This action will launch Karabiner-Elements and automatically import the configuration file.
-3. Navigate to the **Complex Modifications** tab within Karabiner-Elements and enable the imported rule(s).
+3. Navigate to the **Complex Modifications** tab in Karabiner-Elements, and enable the imported rule(s).

 ---